HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

   "serviceName": "Haechi", (1)
   "registry": "0x00C...", (2)
   "contracts": { (3)
+    "ContractKeyName3": { (4)
+      "address": "0x863...", (5)
+      "fileName": "Contract.sol" (6)
+    },
-    "ContractKeyName1": { (4)
+    "ContractKeyName1": {
-      "address": "0x73c...", (5)
+      "address": "0x73c...",
-      "proxy": "0x8d7...", (6)
+      "proxy": "0x8d7...", (7)
-      "fileName": "Contract1_V0.sol", (7)
+      "fileName": "Contract1_V0.sol",
       "upgradeable": true (8)
-    },
-    "ContractKeyName2": {
-      "address": "0x67B...",
-      "proxy": "0xcf2...",
-      "fileName": "Contract2_V1.sol",
-      "upgradeable": true
-    },
-    "ContractKeyName3": {
-      "address": "0x863...",
-      "fileName": "Contract.sol"
     }
   }
 }
 ```

-1) The name of the configured service.
+1. The name of the configured service.

-2) Indicates the address of the deployed registry.
+1. Indicates the address of the deployed registry.
+If you defined not to use, it will be written as `noRegistry`.

-3) Define the information of contracts deployed in json format.
+1. Json format of the information of deployed contracts.

-4) Indicates the name of the name of the deployed contract.
+1. Indicates the name of the name of the deployed contract.

-5) Represents the address of deployed contract.
+1. Represents the address of deployed contract.

-The entry point for a nonUpgradeable contract.
+1. Represents the file name (contract name) of the currently deployed contract version.

-6) Represents the proxy address of deployed upgradeable contract.
+1. Represents the proxy address of deployed upgradeable contract.
 For an upgradeable contract, proxy is the entry point.
 For nonUpgradeable contract, there is no such property.

-7) Represents the file name (contract name) of the currently deployed contract version.

-8) This property represents upgradeable contract.
+1. This property represents upgradeable contract.

 ## abi-to-script